binoy-patra/Credit-Card-Usage-Performance-Analysis-Dashboard/README.md

 4. **Report Generation**: Summarizing the findings and presenting them in this report using Canva.

 ## 6. Dashboard
+The PDF Version of the dashboard can be accessed [here](#https://github.com/binoy-patra/Credit-Card-Usage-Performance-Analysis-Dashboard/blob/main/Credit%20Card%20Analysis%20Dashboard.pdf).
-The interactive dashboard created using Power BI can be accessed [here](link to the dashboard).
+The interactive dashboard created using Power BI can be accessed

 ## 7. Insights